 - Suppliers guaranteed to hold the right certifications and insurance levels you require

-- Framework owners will hold regular reviews with suppliers to ensure they are meeting and maintaining
+- Framework owners will hold regular reviews with suppliers to ensure they are meeting and maintaining standards and obligations

 - Long-term relationships allow for continuous improvements